microsoft/Policy-Weaver/README.md

 A Python-based accelerator designed to automate the synchronization of security policies from different source catalogs with [OneLake Security](https://learn.microsoft.com/en-us/fabric/onelake/security/get-started-data-access-roles) roles.
 This is required when using OneLake mirroring to ensure consistent security across data platforms.

-## 🚀 Features
+## :rocket: Features
 - **Microsoft Fabric Support**: Direct integration with Fabric Mirrored Databases and OneLake Security.
 - **Runs anywhere**: It can be run within Fabric Notebook or from anywhere with a Python runtime.
 - **Effective Policies**: Resolves effective read privileges automatically, traversing nested groups and roles as required.
 - **Pluggable Framework**: Supports Azure Databricks and Snowflake policies, with more connectors to come
+- **Secure**: Can use Azure Key Vault to securely manage sensitive information like Service Principal credentials and API tokens.

-> 📌 **Note:** Row-level and column-level security extraction will be implemented in the next version, once these features become available in OneLake Security.
+> :pushpin: **Note:** Row-level and column-level security extraction will be implemented in the next version, once these features become available in OneLake Security.

-## 📋 Prerequisites
+## :clipboard: Prerequisites
 Before installing and running this solution, ensure you have:
 - **Azure [Service Principal](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal)** with the following [Microsoft Graph API permissions](https://learn.microsoft.com/en-us/graph/permissions-reference):
   - `Application.Read.All`